natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMC.35%20(ACG.1).md

 * Turret underside are 10 mm thick and hull undersides above tracks are 8 mm thick.
 * Mudguards are 4 mm thick.

-With 25 mm to the front and 10 to 20 mm anywhere else, this tank can barely survive HMGs from a distance greater than 100 m (provided you're angled), anything bigger than that shall go straight through and hit something since this is a very cramped vehicle. ''Better run than be gunned'' shall be your devise while playing the AMC.35.

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->

 {{tankMobility|abMinHp= 195|rbMinHp= 159}}

-The AMC.35 still feels quite slow to its counterparts/opponents since it has a poor power ratio of only 13.45 HP/ton, but its ''decent gun and reload time'' makes it very enjoyable to play, even if it comes to the cost of unreliable armour.
+The AMC.35 still feels quite slow to its counterparts/opponents since it has a poor power ratio of only 13.45 HP/ton, but its decent gun and reload time makes it very enjoyable to play, even if it comes to the cost of unreliable armour.
 The mobility is actually what makes a light tank effective.
-In terms of speed, this tank ''can'' be very fast...provided it's used optimally: its low power ratio makes any manoeuvre feel quite sluggish (for a light tank).
+In terms of speed, this tank can be very fast...provided it's used optimally: its low power ratio makes any manoeuvre feel quite sluggish (for a light tank).
 Narrow tracks also makes soft terrain difficult to go through and some hills might just be too much for this poor engine.
 Planning your moves is the best way to maximise speed in these conditions, experience is your best co-driver.

 === Modifications and economy ===
 {{Specs-Economy}}